wiktorszczepanik/small-prime-and-semiprime-dataset/README.md

 # Small Prime And Semiprime Dataset

 This repository contains three command-line programs designed for generating and working with prime and semiprime numbers.
-The primary goal of this project was to practice **C** language and create a tool for participating in CTF's challenges that involve cryptography.
+The primary goal of this project was to practice **C** language and create a tool for participating in CTF's challenges that involve number theory and cryptography.

 ## Programs